krathalan/apparmor-profiles/README.md

 ### evince ⚠️
 This profile assumes you only want to view documents in `~/{D,d}ocuments/` and `~/{D,d}ownloads`.
 If you do not, edit the file.
 Evince does not need access to your whole home directory.

+### irssi ⚠️
+You may need to edit the profile to allow `irssi` to access your configuration files, if they are symlinks to somewhere other than inside `~/.irssi/`.

 ### KeepassXC ⚠️
 This profile assumes you keep your database file in `~/{D,d}ocuments/`.
 If you do not, edit the file to where you store your database.
 KeepassXC does not need access to your whole home directory.
 Please keep isolated backups of your database files.